ucsd-ml-arts/ml-art-final-ohjay/README.md

 - **[5] Real-time scene construction.** I build up the scene using the stylized/generated objects in an animated fashion.
 - **[6] Offline scene construction.** I also provide an option to write out the scene construction as a video.

-## TODO
+## Extended Descriptions

-### Implementation
+### [1] Voxel object generation

+- The objects will be voxel objects.
+Use a GAN to generate voxel objects based on a distribution of `obj` models.
+See e.g. http://3dgan.csail.mit.edu.
-- Generate voxel objects using [this pretrained thing](https://github.com/zck119/3dgan-release).
+- Generate voxel objects using [3D-GAN](https://github.com/zck119/3dgan-release).
 Stack them to create amalgamations of voxel objects (adds layer of ML "creativity"; chair + chair = chair? chair + desk = ?).
 Animate the construction, building everything layer-by-layer, from the ground up.
 Precompute the building sequence, although allow the users to add blocks in real-time and delete blocks in real-time.
 Can also do stylization in real-time as before.

-- Allow users to add more and more objects to the 3D scene, s.t. it starts simple but gets messier and messier.
-Style transfer can also be used to increase the sense of "mess."
-- Loosen interactivity constraint; add functionality to automatically write out images and compose them into a video animation.
-- The objects will be voxel objects.
-Use a GAN to generate voxel objects based on a distribution of `obj` models.
-See e.g. http://3dgan.csail.mit.edu.
-- Animate the construction of the voxel objects.
-- Add brief flashes of simplicity (i.e. records of the past) in the ever-growing clutter.
-- Provide a button to delete objects which is essentially ineffectual; even if users apply the button, the "stuff" should grow exponentially.
-- Could add appropriate audio as well.
-- Orbit/look/walk around scene and when you come back, there's a bunch more stuff than there was before.
+### [2] Voxel/mesh conversion

+- convert voxel objects to .obj files to reduce number of meshes Panda3D has to deal with (don't want to write voxel engine)
+- triangle soup, degenerate meshes :(

+### [3] Mesh stylization

+- Generate textures: unconditional image generation (with a GAN?).
+Use [this](https://github.com/akanimax/BMSG-GAN).
+StyleGAN might take too long to train.
+Can also do texture synthesis on top of this, or separate from this (to generate an additional set of textures to use).
+Multiple texture generation methods.

+### [4] Scene layout design

 - Try to stack the voxel objects like Tetris.
 Find a surface where there is an open space and where the current object can fit (or just stack them up however each individual layer of block falls).
-- Start with nature scene with pandas roaming around.
-Add man-made objects.
-If you can do it in real-time, great.
-Maybe just precompute a sequence, and then can run it on the laptop, with a button to add pre-made ML objects to scene.
-But it has to look good; that's the point.
-It needs to have a nice aesthetic quality to it.
-Also, it needs to fulfill different aspects of the creativity metric.

-- generate scene
-- decide placement of objects based on 3d reconstructions of real scenes
+- decide placement of objects
   - Input: a floor plan (a 2D top-down floor plan)
   - Output: a floor plan with the new object (top-down space determined as voxels)
-  - Because I have voxels; I can easily convert them into a 2D top-down voxel grid
-  - and afterward I can also convert them to obj files to reduce number of meshes

-- can determine material of objects at same time, based on color of the pixels in the floor plan?

 - The world is a 1000x1000x1000 voxel grid.
 Can be filled.
 Cannot leave the area.

-- A world of layers
 - Discretize into squares of the size of the object, so that you know you won't overlap if possible
-- RGBA image (current floor plan) -> RGBA image (new floor plan).
-Can train with RGBD images? (convert depth to inverse depth probability in [0, 1]; 1 is closer) [want the top-down to be like looking at an image; a beautiful image.]
-RGB represents desired color of object.
-A represents probability that we put the new object there.
+- Want the top-down to be like looking at an image; a beautiful image.
+Value represents probability that we put the new object there.
 1 is higher probability.
-Use A channel to sample where we put the next object.
+Use map to sample where we put the next object.
 - If entire floor plan is taken, use floor plan for next layer up.
 I guess objects will hang in the air in Panda3D, which is good.
 - Make the network a small fully convolutional network so that I can run it on a laptop and it doesn't take too much memory or time.
 The actual quality is not extremely important since it is an artistic application and not a reconstructive one.
 - Why voxels?
 Helps with layout generation.
-Can make into grid.
+Can make into 2D top-down grid.

-- triangle soup, degenerate meshes :(

-- Generate textures: unconditional image generation (with a GAN?).
-Use [this](https://github.com/akanimax/BMSG-GAN).
-StyleGAN might take too long to train.
-Can also do texture synthesis on top of this, or separate from this (to generate an additional set of textures to use).
-Multiple texture generation methods.
+### [5] Real-time scene construction

+- Allow users to add more and more objects to the 3D scene, s.t. it starts simple but gets messier and messier.
+Style transfer can also be used to increase the sense of "mess."
+- Provide a button to delete objects which is essentially ineffectual; even if users apply the button, the "stuff" should grow exponentially.
+- Orbit/look/walk around scene and when you come back, there's a bunch more stuff than there was before.

+### [6] Offline scene construction

+- Automatically write out images and compose them into a video animation depicting the construction of the voxel objects.
+- Add brief flashes of simplicity (i.e. records of the past) in the ever-growing clutter.
+- Start with nature scene with pandas roaming around.
+Add man-made objects.
+If you can do it in real-time, great.
+Maybe just precompute a sequence, and then can run it on the laptop, with a button to add pre-made ML objects to scene.
+But it has to look good; that's the point.
+It needs to have a nice aesthetic quality to it.
+Also, it needs to fulfill different aspects of the creativity metric.

-### Conceptual Ideas
+### Symbolism

 - To get started, the user can click a button to add things to the scene, not realizing at that point that it's only going to get more and more cluttered; nothing will ever really go away; it will be difficult to really clean things up.
 - Symbolism: